Docker Installation

 To publish a Zammad stack on the internet, it needs be secured via the HTTPS protocol.
 To achieve that without modifying the Zammad stack, you can:

 - Use a reverse proxy like Nginx Proxy Manager (NPM).
-It has a GUI that provides an easy Letsencrypt integration.
+It has a GUI that provides an easy Let's Encrypt integration.

-- Use a cloudflare tunnel, which provides SSL termination.
+- Use a Cloudflare tunnel, which provides SSL termination.

 Both scenarios are covered in the separate Docker Compose Scenarios page.